 10. An Amazing Tribe

 The surfski community stands above the rest for a willingness to welcome newcomers.
-Many of us paddle alone far too often.
 The open water swell is a big and uncrowded space and is exponentially more fun to share with others.
-The most elite in the sport are some of the humblest people I ever met.
+The most elite in the sport are some of the humblest people you’ll meet.
 World class athletes in every respect, who will not hesitate to spend genuine time with absolute beginners.
-Think about the power of this.
+Think about the power of that.
 It is quite rare.